CaptainCrouton89/AlariaWiki/Nektuna.md

 Nektuna is hardly safe, however.
 They are surrounded on all sides by those interested in taking their wealth and controlling the strait themselves.

 Based loosely on king's landing from GoT.
+Controlled by many lords from different regions.

 Nektuna is farily diverse place, home to primarily humans, but with a massive population of [Craven](Craven), and smaller populations of dwarblin, trollkin, and even ayblek.
 A fair number of [weblin](Weblin) also travel throughout, selling their wares.